UCL-EO/geog0111/docs/002_Unix.md

 cd ~/geog0111/notebooks

 rm work/newererfile.dat

 ```

 ### Creating files

-You can create files using the the menu item `File -> New -> Text File` to open a new text file.
+In notebooks, you will find it much easier to create files using the the menu item `File -> New -> Text File` to open a new text file (similarly for other types of file).

 #### Exercise 3